open-voice-interoperability/docs-archived/components/voice_registry_system.md

 **Maintenance**

-    Each record holds data in addition to the record_name, every correction/update will be based on the record_name.
+    Each record holds data in addition to the record_name, every correction/update is based on the record_name.

-    Option 1: Update happens simply by identifying the record_name and update the record data Option 2: Search all records (that uses alternate_name) belonging to the record_name and update the same.
-This would require storing the mapping in both the records.
-Updating will require searching updating multiple records.
+    Option 1: Update happens simply by identifying the record_name and an update to the record data Option 2: Search all records (by alternative_name) belonging to the record_name and update the same.
+This requires storing the mapping in both the records, and updating requires searching updating multiple records.

 **Corrections/Updates**